 Any sporting movement of note is also a voluntary movement (though they may have a reflex component to them).
 These initiate in the brain when the motor cortex sends signals down the motor nerves which terminate in the neuromuscular junction (NMJ) at the muscles.

 Note: The combination of a motor nerve and the muscle fibers it activates is called a motor unit (MU).
-Any given MU may include anywhere from a few (like 10) up to thousands of muscle fibers it’s the sum total of the fibers/their total cross sectional area in any given MU that will determine how much force potential is available.
+Any given MU may include anywhere from a few (like 10) up to thousands of muscle fibers and it’s the sum total of the fibers/their total cross sectional area in any given MU that will determine how much force potential is available.
 Even though it’s not strictly correct, I will use muscle fibers and MU interchangeably, ok?
 Ok.

 Anyhow, the neural signal hits the NMJ and a bunch of stuff (a technical term) happens.
 Choline gets released among many other things and, well, go look it all up if you care and the end result is that the muscle fibres contract to one degree or another.